AbdMamun1999/to-do-app/README.md

 # Technologies Used
     This app is built using React.js, Tailwind css, Redux-tookit,

-# using tool
+# Using tool
     This app is built using vite

 # How to use
  1. Clone or download the repository.